MatthewWinnan/zmk-config-facehugger/README.md

 ## Introduction

-The following serves as a mono-repo for all of my [ZMK](https://zmk.dev/) based keyboards.
+The following serves as a mono-repo for all to required configuration files and build files for my [ZMK](https://zmk.dev/) based keyboards.

 The main tool I am using is [Zephyr](https://github.com/adisbladis/west2nix)'s own meta-tool [West](https://docs.zephyrproject.org/latest/develop/west/index.html).